 - Seven schools are designated as Spotlight Schools for the ninth time.

-- Fifteen schools earned both Spotlight Schools and Academic Excellence Awards.
+- 1 schools earned both Spotlight Schools and Academic Improvement Awards.

 - Arcadia Elementary School, Olympia Fields

 - Chopin Elementary School, Chicago

 - Coretta Scott King Magnet School, University Park